- Excellent camera

 Related: Samsung Galaxy S6 vs S6 Edge

 The S6 vs the S5 pixel density

 But there’s no doubting which has the best contrast.
 AMOLED screens don’t have a traditional backlight, which means blacks appear perfectly black.
 This means videos and photos look fantastic, while the punchier colours outshine the iPhone 6 as well.
-It looks great indoors and holds up decently even in direct sunlight.
+It looks great indoors and holds up well even in direct sunlight.

 Read also: OLED VS LCD